mirstack/w8f/README.md

 It will exit with status `0` when `/tmp/hello` appears.
 If the file already exists, program will exit immediatelly with success.

+You can use different timeouts and intervals:

+    $ w8f -t20 -i2 /tmp/hello

+This example will wait 20 seconds, checking every 2 seconds if file exists.

 ## Hacking

 If you wanna hack on `w8f` just clone the repo and play with the code.